 and the computer lab (10 Pulteney St. 2.20 Computer Suite 3 only)

 NB: Students are encouraged to use software other than the ones listed here.
 However, they must ensure that the software is appropriate for their project.
-Students who use computers connected to the University network can request ITS to install Matlab on their machines.
+Students who use computers connected to the University network can make a request to the ITS to install Matlab in their machines.

 Learning & Teaching Activities

 2 Reading textbooks 3 Just in time teaching (JiTT) assessment 4 Problem solving and computer exercises 5 Empirical Project